allenai/natural-instructions/doc/task-hierarchy.md

   - `Reasoning -> Discrete Reasoning`
   - `Reasoning -> Ethics`
   - `Reasoning -> Factual Reasoning`
+  - `Reasoning -> Grammatical Reasoning`
   - `Reasoning -> Logical Reasoning`
     - `Reasoning -> Logical Reasoning -> Reasoning with Symbols`: Tasks where symbols represent various things e.g. if X is the number of apples in the fridge today morning and Y is the number remaining after I ate a few apples, X-Y is the number of apples I ate.
   - `Reasoning -> Multihop Reasoning`
   - `Reasoning -> Numerical Reasoning`
     - `Reasoning -> Numerical Reasoning -> Numerical Commonsense Reasoning`: Tasks which requires numerical commonsense knowledge e.g. a car has 4 wheels.